A period of time used to measure a unit of enrollment. Most often including the fall

 The central database for student aid where you can see any Title IV grant (i.e. Pell)

 or loan (i.e. subsidized or unsubsidized loan) you receive.
-You can access the NSLDS
+This website has been

 Direct Parent PLUS loans are loans for eligible parents of dependent undergraduate